Compress Image Online

 What Is Image Compression?

 ToolsNest's image compressor runs entirely inside your browser using the HTML5 Canvas API.
-Your images are never sent to any server, making it completely safe for personal, confidential, or business photos.
+Your images are never sent to any server, making it completely safe and private for personal, confidential, or business photos.

 When Should You Compress Images?